 or, e-mail us here

-Editor Kathryn Dodington has published the latest newsletter from the Museum Community at Stoke Bruerne jam packed with all the latest news and details of up coming events.
+Editor Kathryn Dodington has published the latest newsletter from the Museum Community at Stoke Bruerne with as much of the latest news as we can muster.
 Go to our Newsletter page to download a PDF version or click on the image below to read it on-line.